r4pi/r4pi.org/content/index.md

 There's already a build available for the Raspberry Pi in the default OS repos, but it's a quite an old version.

-We also take a number of the extension packages from CRAN and pre-compile them ready for use on the Pi.
+We provide up-to-date builds of R and also take a number of the extension packages from CRAN and pre-compile them ready for use on the Pi to make installation fast and simple.

 ## R in action